Mayooga/Personal-Finance-Micro-Investment-Tracker/README.md

-# Finance Tracker - Full Stack Project
+# Finance Tracker - DBMS Project

 A Flask-based web application for tracking expenses, budgets, and investments with MySQL database.